PackPlay & EnrichCamp

 We accept all breeds, ages, and sizes!

 Our facility features three large, fenced in outdoor fields (with real grass!), four smaller fenced in areas, and two indoor space when Wisconsin weather strikes.
 Another great feature, NO STAIRS!
 Stairs can be challenging for young and old dogs, but they won’t have to deal with them here.
-The dogs run and play for several hours through out the day, with an hour long nap and snack break in between.
+The dogs run and play for several hours through out the day, with an nap and snack break in between.
 We do our best to keep the dogs outdoors in our largest areas, and to keep them comfortable no matter the weather or season.

-Is daycamp right for my dog?
+Is PackPlay right for my dog?

-Daycamp is a great way for your dog to burn some energy, make new friends, and get some healthy separation from you as the owner but it isn’t right for everyone.
+PackPlay is a great way for your dog to burn some energy, make new friends, and get some healthy separation from you as the owner but it isn’t right for everyone.
 Every dog is different just like people and every dog is going to have a preference.
 For this reason we have several options for your pup.

-If you are looking to do daycamp just because you ant your dog to play with other dogs or “learn to like them” this may not be a good fit for your dog.
+If you are looking to do PackPlay just because you ant your dog to play with other dogs or “learn to like them” this may not be a good fit for your dog.
 Not every dog wants to be social with other dogs and that is okay!
 Dog’s are individuals just like us and some may prefer the quiet company of one or two friends and not the loud busy daycamp space.

 Does my dog like other dogs?